elastic/elasticsearch/README.md

 =======

 Integrations tests in this plugin require working Azure configuration and therefore disabled by default.
-To enable tests prepare a config file elasticsearch.yml with the following content:
+To enable tests prepare a config file `elasticsearch.yml` with the following content:

 ```
 cloud:
   azure:
+    storage:
       account: "YOUR-AZURE-STORAGE-NAME"
       key: "YOUR-AZURE-STORAGE-KEY"
 ```